 The Peterborough Bicycle Club is one of the longest standing bicycle clubs in Canada and is currently the largest club per capita in the country.
 Peterborough also hosted the first ever provincial meet (race and parade) of the Canadian Wheelmen’s Association here on July 1, 1898.
 Almost 7,000 people came to see the high wheel bicycles racing around Morrow Park.
 Read all about it here.

-We would like to thank Tegan Moss, Jennifer Jones, Tim Merrett, Ken Thorne, Peggy Brownscombe, David Banks, Ken Brown, Steve Brearton, Lorne Shields, Rob Howard, Jon Oldham and the Peterborough Museum and Archives for their support and for helping to source the images you see at the pop-up and on our portfolio pages.
+We would like to thank Tegan Moss, Jennifer Jones, Tim Merrett, Ken Thorne, Peggy Brownscombe, David Banks, Ken Brown, Steve Brearton, Lorne Shields, Rob Howard, Jon Oldham and the Peterborough Museum and Archives for their support and for helping to source the images for the Peterborough pop-up and our portfolio pages.

-Email firstname.lastname@example.org if you have more information on these images or on Peterborough’s bicycle history, or if you have an idea or artifacts for a new pop-up!
+Email firstname.lastname@example.org if you have more information on Peterborough’s bicycle history, or if you have an idea or artifacts for a new pop-up!

 Image list below.